 The following procedure describes the high-level steps to use these annotations to enable access control security; later sections in the chapter describe the steps in more detail.

-Note: It is assumed in the following procedure that you have already created a JWS file that implements a WebLogic Web Service and you want to update it with access control security.
-It is also assumed that you use Ant build scripts to iteratively develop your Web Service and that you have a working build.xml file that you can update with new information.
-Finally, it is assumed that you have a client application that invokes the non-secured Web Service.
-If these assumptions are not true, see:
+Note: It is assumed in the following procedure that you have already created a JWS file that implements a WebLogic Web service and you want to update it with access control security.
+It is also assumed that you use Ant build scripts to iteratively develop your Web service and that you have a working build.xml file that you can update with new information.
+Finally, it is assumed that you have a client application that invokes the non-secured Web service.
+If these assumptions are not true, see Getting Started With WebLogic Services Using JAX-RPC.

-- Getting Started With WebLogic Services Using JAX-RPC - Update your JWS file, adding the @weblogic.jws.security.RolesAllowed, @weblogic.jws.security.SecurityRole, @weblogic.jws.security.RolesReferenced, or @weblogic.jws.security.SecurityRoleRef annotations as needed at the appropriate level (class or operation).
+Update your JWS file, adding the @weblogic.jws.security.RolesAllowed, @weblogic.jws.security.SecurityRole, @weblogic.jws.security.RolesReferenced,or @weblogic.jws.security.SecurityRoleRef annotations as needed at the appropriate level (class or operation).

-See "Updating the JWS File With the Security-Related Annotations" on page 4-4.
+See Section 4.2, "Updating the JWS File With the Security-Related Annotations".

-2. Optionally specify that WebLogic Server internally run the Web Service using a specific role, rather than the role assigned to the user who actually invokes the Web Service, by adding the @weblogic.jws.security.RunAs JWS annotation.
+2. Optionally specify that WebLogic Server internally run the Web service using a specific role, rather than the role assigned to the user who actually invokes the Web service, by adding the @weblogic.jws.security.RunAs JWS annotation.

-See "Updating the JWS File With the @RunAs Annotation" on page 4-6.
+See Section 4.3, "Updating the JWS File With the @RunAs Annotation".

-- 3. Optionally specify that your Web Service can be, or is required to be, invoked using HTTPS by adding the @weblogic.jws.security.UserDataConstraint JWS annotation. - See"Configuring Transport-Level Security Via UserDataConstraint: Main Steps (JAX-RPC Only)" on page 3-4 for details.
-This section also discusses how to update your client application to use SSL. - 4.
-Recompile and redeploy your Web Service as part of the normal iterative development process. - See "Developing WebLogic Web Services" in Getting Started With WebLogic Web Services Using JAX-RPC. - 5.
-Using the Administration Console, create valid WebLogic Server users, if they do not already exist.
+3. Optionally specify that your Web service can be, or is required to be, invoked using HTTPS by adding the @weblogic.jws.security.UserDataConstraint JWS annotation.

+SeeSection 3.5, "Configuring Transport-Level Security Via UserDataConstraint: Main Steps (JAX-RPC Only)" for details.
+This section also discusses how to update your client application to use SSL.

+4. Recompile and redeploy your Web service as part of the normal iterative development process.

+See Developing WebLogic Web Services in Getting Started With WebLogic Web Services Using JAX-RPC.

+5. Using the Administration Console, create valid WebLogic Server users, if they do not already exist.
 If the mapping of users to roles is external, also use the Administration Console to create the roles specified by the @SecurityRole annotation and map the users to the roles.

-Note: The mapping of users to roles is defined externally if you do not specify the mapToPrincipals attribute of the @SecurityRole annotation in your JWS file to list all users who can invoke the Web Service.
+Note: The mapping of users to roles is defined externally if you do not specify the mapToPrincipals attribute of the @SecurityRole annotation in your JWS file to list all users who can invoke the Web service.

-See "Users, Groups, and Security Roles" in Securing WebLogic Resources Using Roles and Policies.
+See Users, Groups, and Security Roles in Securing WebLogic Resources Using Roles and Policies.